EclipseFdn/edgenative.eclipse.org/content/about/faq/index.md

 Autonomous vehicles are another very important application for edge computing.
 In this case, the latency that occurs when data is sent from the vehicle to the cloud and back again creates huge safety issues.
 The average latency using the cloud is about 250 milliseconds.
 But, vehicle safety relies on sub-one-millisecond latency.
 The only way to respond 250 times faster is to move the compute power and software inside the vehicle.

+Geographically distributed storage is a powerful application of edge computing.
+By keeping data closer to its source and deploying compute power near it, edge computing addresses both data sovereignty and networking challenges.
+Geographical distribution is also an important factor in reducing latency.

 Finally, industrial automation and robotics are a huge opportunity for Edge Native applications.
 Moving compute and storage close to machines or even inside robots will make factories more resilient and productive.

 In each of these use cases, there will likely be multiple edges, not just the cameras, vehicles, and factory equipment.
 The Eclipse Edge Native Working Group focuses on edge compute platforms that provide real code to address the challenges of working on all edges in the cloud-to-edge continuum.